raravena80/ferrium/IMPLEMENTATION_STATUS.md

 ## 🌟 **Key Differentiators**

-Ferrite now stands as a **complete alternative to etcd, Consul, and other distributed KV stores** with:
+Ferrium now stands as a **complete alternative to etcd, Consul, and other distributed KV stores** with:

 ### **🔧 Configuration-First Architecture**
 - **Declarative Configuration**: Everything configurable via TOML files